Get to Know Dr. Fabian Johnston

-As a surgical oncologist, Dr. Johnston often treats peritoneal mesothelioma patients with a combination of cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (HIPEC).
+As a surgical oncologist, Dr. Fabian Johnston often treats peritoneal mesothelioma patients with a combination of cytoreductive surgery and hyperthermic intraperitoneal chemotherapy, often known as HIPEC.

 Johnston also has expertise in pancreatic cancer, colorectal cancer, gastroesophageal cancer, stomach cancer and neuroendocrine tumors.